qkitgroup/qkit/README.md

 Installing qkit is a two step process: First you need to obtain the `qkit` package, and then you need to setup your system to use it properly.
 This guide will provide you with the required steps.

 ### Creating a Virtual Environment
-It is recommended to use a virtual environment.
+It is mandatory to use a virtual environment if you want to use automatic installation.
 This isolates this local environment from your global packages.
 This way, version conflicts can be avoided.
-If you choose to use a virtual environment, then it needs to be activated, otherwise, qkit and its dependencies will not be available.
-This also means double click to open .h5 files will require configuration.
+You need to activate the virtual environment before using qkit.
+Otherwise, qkit and its dependencies will not be available.

 **NOTE: WE DO NOT GUARANTEE COMPATIBILITY WITH ANACONDA/MINICONDA/CONDA!
 USE AT YOUR OWN RISK!**